ChaseCarHG/NightscoutTV/README.md

 ---

 ## HOW YOU CAN HELP
+• Check out the [Nightscout Project](https://nightscout.github.io/) and the [Nightscout Foundation](https://www.nightscoutfoundation.org/).
+Without their work, this project wouldn't be here.
 • Check out the [Issues list](https://github.com/ChaseCarHG/NightscoutTV/issues).
 * Some items just need testing, and maybe your Nightscout server has what I don't have.
 * Some items need localization.
 If you're interested in NightscoutTV support in YOUR language -- let me know in the issue for it!